 Here's the recipe.
 Au revoir!

-- 6 large leaves of basil cut into ribbons
+- 6 large leaves basil (cut into ribbons)

 - Salt and ground black pepper to taste

 - In a large skillet, heat the olive oil.

 - Add the shallots and garlic and saute until softened and translucent, about five minutes on medium-low heat.
 Add some salt and ground black pepper as the shallots cook.